the-stranded-alien/Reddit_Flair_Detection/README.md

 ### Project Execution

   1. Open the `Terminal`.
-  2. Clone the repository by entering `git clone https://github.com/radonys/Reddit-Flair-Detector.git`.
+  2. Clone the repository by entering `git clone https://github.com/the-stranded-alien/Reddit_Flair_Detection`.
-  3. Ensure that `Python3` and `pip` is installed on the system.
+  3. Ensure that `Python3`, `pip` and `npm` is installed on the system.
-  4. Create a `virtualenv` by executing the following command: `virtualenv -p python3 env`.
-  5. Activate the `env` virtual environment by executing the follwing command: `source env/bin/activate`.
-  6. Enter the cloned repository directory and execute `pip install -r requirements.txt`.
-  7. Enter `python` shell and `import nltk`.
-Execute `nltk.download('stopwords')` and exit the shell.
-  8. Now, execute the following command: `python manage.py runserver` and it will point to the `localhost` with the port.
-  9. Hit the `IP Address` on a web browser and use the application.
+  4. Set terminal to Prediction-API folder and type `python app.py` to run on localhost port 5000.
+  5. Set terminal to Brownie-Analytics folder and type `npm init` and keep pressing `Enter` untill project is initialized.
+  6. Type `npm install` to install all dependencies.
+  7. Run `server.js` file to run Stats website on localhost port 1611.

 ### Dependencies